swiss/e-collecting-hackathon-team8/README_en.md

 ## Key Strenghts and Weaknesses

 ### Key strenght
-- Data Security in motion
+- Data minimisation and Data Security in motion
 - Decentralised protocols are increasing interoperability without compromising security.
 - A lack of platform reduces the risk of failure (there is no single point of failure).
 - There is a possibility of reducing costs and time to market for the multisteakholder development process.

 ### Weaknesses
-- A new approach would lead to barriers to adoption due to a lack of understanding.
+- A new approach lead to barriers to adoption due to a lack of understanding.
 - A more complicated system involving more components.

 ## Pilot
+During the Hackathon many features of an ideal pilot where discussed.
 We suggest conducting a pilot with a consortium of stakeholders to demonstrate the benefits of the technology and identify any potential challenges that may arise during testing in the real world.
 The consortium should consist of:
 - organisations that collect signatures on the streets
 - an inclusivity organisation;